faisalazam/Problems/SYSTEM_DESIGN.md

 This distribution lightens the load on a primary database and can reduce costs and provide more flexibility in the processing of your data.
 This result alleviates the need to scale and does more with the resources you already have on hand, potentially pushing the need to scale into the future.

+### 𝐂𝐚𝐜𝐡𝐞 𝐌𝐢𝐬𝐬 𝐀𝐭𝐭𝐚𝐜𝐤

+One of the issues is 𝐂𝐚𝐜𝐡𝐞 𝐌𝐢𝐬𝐬 𝐀𝐭𝐭𝐚𝐜𝐤.
+Correct me if this is not the right term.
+It refers to the scenario where data to fetch doesn't exist in the database and the data isn’t cached either.
+So every request hits the database eventually, defeating the purpose of using a cache.
+If a malicious user initiates lots of queries with such keys, the database can easily be overloaded.

+One solution for the Cache Penetration attack would be to store the missing key in the cache (let's say with null value), so that the DB is not hit next time as the key would've been found in the cache.
+Set a short TTL (Time to Live) for keys with null value.

+Another solution would be to use use Bloom filter.
+A Bloom filter is a data structure that can rapidly tell us whether an element is present in a set or not.
+If the key exists, the request first goes to the cache and then queries the database if needed.
+If the key doesn't exist in the data set, it means the key doesn’t exist in the cache/database.
+In this case, the query will not hit the cache or database layer.

 ### What are the different database caching strategies?